stefanes/PSGraphite/docs/functions/Find-GraphiteMetric.md

 ### -URI
 Specifies the URI for the request.
-Override default using the GRAPHITE_HOST environment variable.
+Override default using the GRAPHITE_ENDPOINT or GRAPHITE_HOST environment variables.

 ```yaml
 Type: Uri